8none1/nimble_triones/README.md

  vs the cheapest Wifi controlled lights I can find on Amazon for £15:  https://amzn.to/32XYTLv  (affiliate link)

  If I hadn't already bought a load of the Bluetooth ones, I would spend my money on the Wifi connected ones instead.
 I haven't checked, but I would guess that the wifi ones are using the Tuya platform.
 Tuya have documented their API and you can (currently) get an API key for free.
 There are lots of projects out there to help you.
 Save yourself a lot of time and bother.

+ Update 2022-03-27:  I've just found and fixed a couple of bugs which I think have been causing what I thought were lock-ups, but were actually just network drop outs (causing MQTT to disconnect and there was no mechanism to reconnect).
+I've also fixed a pretty glaring bug in the code to allow multiple ESP32s in the same group controlling multiple lights.
+I've been running this code for months now, and actually, it's been pretty good.
+Range is still an issue, but it's not as bad as I feared.